Lyme Disease in dogs can cause serious health problems if it's not diagnosed and treated early.

-The most common symptoms of this disease are :
+The most common symptoms of this Lyme Disease in dogs are :

 The most important symptoms to be aware of are limping or lameness, swollen joints and/or lymph nodes, and fever.
 Lethargy and loss of appetite are more general signs of illness, and could more easily be symptoms of many other illnesses or diseases.

 It's also important to know that the 'bulls-eye' rash that is often seen as a symptom of Lyme Disease in humans, is much less commonly seen in dogs.